asand017/-sed-tutorial/README.md

 The editor opens a `sed` script file he wrote to delete repeated words in the articles he or she&#39;s responsible for and adds a new command to the file:

 ```
-#sed script file *deletes repeated words and for this specific case will transform "SOuth Korea" to "North Korea"
+#sed script file *deletes repeated words and for this specific case will transform "South Korea" to "North Korea"
 s/[a-zA-Z]* //2
-s/SOUTH KOREA/NORTH KOREA/g
+s/South Korea/North Korea/g
 ```

 To apply their sed script to the article, the editor uses the `-f` flag and the name of their sed script in place of a pattern or regular expression: